WHY VISIT CAMBODIA

 - krama chequered scarf

-- silk, textiles and fabrics: Hol is a time-honoured cloth decorated with small patterns symbolizing flowers, butterflies and diamonds, and traditionally produced with threads of five basic colours – yellow, red, black, green and blue (modern variations use pastel shades).
+- silk, textiles, and fabrics: Hol is a time-honored cloth decorated with small patterns symbolizing flowers, butterflies and diamonds, and traditionally produced with threads of five basic colors – yellow, red, black, green, and blue (modern variations use pastel shades).
 The vibrant, shimmering hues change depending on the direction from which they are viewed.
 Parmoong is a lustrous ceremonial fabric, made by weaving a motif or border of gold or silver thread onto plain silk.
 Some parmoong is woven exclusively for men in checks or stripes of cream, green or red, to be worn in sarongs.
 Traditional wall-hangings, pedan, come in classical designs often featuring stylized temples and animals

 - musical instruments: chapei, a stringed instrument with a long neck and a round sound-box; and the chhing, in which the two small brass plates, similar to castanets in appearance, are played by being brushed against each other.

-- rattan or bamboo woven baskets or khapa deep, conical rattan-and-bamboo baskets fitted with shoulder straps so that they can be worn on the back
+- rattan or bamboo weaved baskets or khapa deep, conical rattan-and-bamboo baskets fitted with shoulder straps so that they can be worn on the back

 - war memorabilia

 How are you?: Anak sokhasabbay te?

 What is your name?: Tae anak mean chhmoh avei?